-The HubSpot Objects currently supported by Sidekick are Contacts, Companies and Deals.
+The HubSpot Objects currently supported by Sidekick are Contacts, Companies, Deals and Meetings.

 Yes, Sidekick allows you to update data on HubSpot directly from within Slack/ MS Teams by using the action buttons given in Sidekick’s messages.